-The Firm has not entered into long term fixed rate contracts or liabilities.
+The Firm has not entered into long term fixed rate contracts, liabilities or off-balance sheet positions.
 Cash deposits are typically on overnight terms, no fixed rate liabilities exist nor is any interest rate hedging undertaken by the Firm.
-Generally, the Firm does not have interest rate risk exposure within its non-trading book.
+Generally, the Firm does not have interest rate risk exposure within its non-trading book, except on cash deposits and an intercompany loan receivable.